 The Conservation Fund has been used numerous times to preserve open space, recreational, and cultural/historical assets (see attached proposal).
-The Fund was used in 2019 and 2020 to purchase approx. 60 total acres off Martins Pond Road, including the entire southern shore of Martins Pond.
-This enabled significant public access to Martins Pond for the first time as well as provided a critical connection between the Williams Barn - Sorhaug Woods Conservation Area and Martins Pond / Gibbet Hill Conservation Restriction public lands.
+The Fund was used in 2019-2020 to purchase 60 acres off Martins Pond Road, including the entire southern shore of Martins Pond, which provided significant public access to Martins Pond for the first time as well as a critical connection between Williams Barn and the Gibbet Hill Conservation Restriction lands.
 A trail connection was completed by an Eagle Scout in 2020 for this property.

-20. List of Attac nments: ------------------- ---------

-a) Proposal;
+Additionally, the Fund enabled the Commission to apply for (and ultimately receive) a LAND Grant to conserve 120 acres off Nashua Road in 2022.

-- d) Attachment 3, Management Plan;

-- b) Attachment 1, Master Plan Excerpt;

-- e) Attachment 4: Letters of Support

-c) Attachment 2, OSRP excerpt;

-21. Additional Information:

-See proposal and map figures included in Attachments 1 & 2.

-22. Management Plan:

-See attached Management Plan for Land Protection (Attachment 3).
+20. List of Attachments: a) Proposal; d) Attachment 3, Management Plan; b) Attachment 1, Master Plan Excerpt; e) Attachment 4: Letters of Support c) Attachment 2, OSRP excerpt; (pending) 21.
+Additional Information: See proposal and map figures included in Attachments 1 & 2.
+22. Management Plan: See attached Management Plan for Land Protection (Att achment 3).

-23. Applicant Signature: Date: Jan.
-14, 2021
+23. Applicant Signature:

-Co Applicant Signature: Date:
+Co Applicant Signature:

-Co Applicant Signature: Date:
+Co Applicant Signature:

+Date:

+Date:

+Date:

-FY22 Community Preservation Proposal - Groton Conservation Commission
+FY23 Community Preservation Proposal - Groton Conservation Commission